-- (a) The court shall impose a fine in all cases, except where the defendant establishes that he is unable to pay and is not likely to become able to pay any fine. - (b) Except as provided in subsections (f) and (i) below, or otherwise required by statute, the fine imposed shall be within the range specified in subsection (c) below.
-If, however, the guideline for the offense in Chapter Two provides a specific rule for imposing a fine, that rule takes precedence over subsection (c) of this section. - (c) (1) The minimum of the fine range is the amount shown in column A of the table below. - (2) Except as specified in (4) below, the maximum of the fine range is the amount shown in column B of the table below. - (3)
+- (b) The applicable fine guideline range is that specified in subsection (c) below.
+If, however, the guideline for the offense in Chapter Two provides a specific rule for imposing a fine, that rule takes precedence over subsection (c) of this section. - (c) (1) The minimum of the fine guideline range is the amount shown in column A of the table below. - (2) Except as specified in (4) below, the maximum of the fine guideline range is the amount shown in column B of the table below.